jlr7245/jsilv-works/index.md

 order: 1
 ---

-J is a formally trained designer who decided to make the switch to development.
-Just as comfortable in JavaScript and CSS as she is in Sketch or Photoshop, she loves both designing the look and feel of a new project and building it out to its completion.
+I'm a formally trained designer who decided to make the switch to development.
+Just as comfortable in JavaScript and CSS as I am in Sketch or Photoshop, I love both designing the look and feel of a new project and building it out to its completion.

-She also loves mazes, maps, puzzles, science fiction, and her wife.
+I also love mazes, maps, puzzles, science fiction, and my wife.

-Currently, she's looking for the next challenge.
-Please feel free to get in touch with her.
+Currently, I'm looking for the next challenge.
+Please feel free to get in touch with me.